bmezaris/Gated-ViGAT/README.md

  * ```vit_global/```: Numpy arrays of size 30x768 (or 120x768) containing the global frame feature vectors for each video (the 30 (120) frames, times the 768-element vector for each frame).
   * ```vit_local/```: Numpy arrays of size 30x50x768 (or 120x50x768) containing the appearance feature vectors of the detected frame objects for each video (the 30 (120) frames, times the 50 most-prominent objects identified by the object detector, times a 768-element vector for each object bounding box).

-For more informations extracting or obtaining these features please see <a href="https://github.com/bmezaris/ViGAT" target="_blank">ViGAT: Bottom-up event recognition and explanation in video using factorized graph attention network</a>.
+For more informations extracting or obtaining these features please see the GitHub repository referring to our previous work: <a href="https://github.com/bmezaris/ViGAT" target="_blank">ViGAT: Bottom-up event recognition and explanation in video using factorized graph attention network</a>.

 Furthermore, in order to train Gated-ViGAT on any video-dataset, the corresponding ViGAT model should be present.
 The models for ActivityNet [1] and miniKinetics [2] are available inside ```weights/``` folder.

 ### Training

-To train a new gate , run
+To train a new gate, run
 ```
 python train_gate.py weights/<vigat model>.pt --dataset_root <dataset dir> --dataset [<actnet|minikinetics>]
 ```